 Can You Freeze This?

-I don’t recommend freezing this creamy stovetop mac and cheese.
-Pasta can be unpredictable in the freezer and this stovetop mac and cheese recipe can turn grainy upon thawing (because of the flour).
-Some mac and cheese recipes can technically survive the freezer for 4-6 months but they require baking afterward to render their creamy cheesy consistency.
+I don’t recommend freezing this Pasta can be unpredictable in the freezer and the sauce can turn grainy upon thawing (because of the flour).

 Make Ahead Tips